DeathGumi/Food-Truck-Finder/README.md

     - [x] Changed the Font of the title to differentiate
     - [ ] Maybe change the color of the font
     - [ ] Add seperator betweeen List, Map, Header
+    - [ ] Maybe add a popularity/busy so people dont have to wait in line